General Policy Information

 9. The Controlling Supervisor is Responsible for the Pursuit

 The controlling supervisor’s responsibility extends only to the question of whether the pursuit is within policy.
-In order to make this determination, the controlling supervisor shall immediately establish radio contact with the primary unit and gather all relevant information as soon as possible.
+In order to make this determination, the controlling supervisor shall immediately establish radio contact with the primary unit and gather relevant information as described in paragraph 6 as soon as practicable.

 10. Units with Civilian Riders or Passengers Shall Not Participate in a Pursuit, in Any Capacity